radiovisual/github-tweaks/readme.md

 I was inspired to build this extension so that GitHub's new blue url color would **stop burning holes in my eyes**, and setting my monitor on fire. :eyes: :fire: :desktop_computer: :fire:

-In the options, you can choose the url color, and the hover color.
+In the options, you can choose the URL color that you want to use on GitHub.

 ![](options-screenshot.png)